 - Ongoing engagement with the Rabbi and Cantor, who participate regularly in celebrations, commemorations, and discussions.
 Our students’ interaction with our clergy ensures that prayer and song are not relegated solely to Shabbat and holiday services.

 - A school closely integrated into the life of the synagogue, truly functioning as part of the community.

-The program begins with Sunday School for Pre-Kindergarten through 2nd grade, continues with Hebrew School two days a week through 7th grade, and a post-Bar/Bat Mitzvah Hebrew High, that meets once a week, culminating with Confirmation in 10th grade.
+The program begins with Sunday School for students in Pre-Kindergarten through 2nd grade, continues with Hebrew School (two days a week) for students in 3rd through 7th grade, followed by a post-Bar/Bat Mitzvah Hebrew High (once a week), culminating with Confirmation in 10th grade.
 When enrollment allows, we offer a post-Confirmation class for 11th and 12th graders.
 Some of our finest teachers have been graduates of our program, a rewarding way for alumni to contribute to the Society Hill Synagogue community.